georgeartem/transcendence/README.md

 = \phi \, \mathbf{1}_5
 $$

-This trivial yet symbolically potent operation serves as the base state in higher-dimensional self-similar expansions.
+This trivial yet symbolically potent operation serves as the base state for self-similar expansion.

 Define:

 - **Φ⁻¹** as the 5×5 matrix with all entries equal to φ⁻¹ (where φ = (1 + √5)/2 ≈ 1.618, thus φ⁻¹ ≈ 0.618).
 - **Φ²** as the 5×5 matrix with all entries equal to φ² (φ² = φ + 1 ≈ 2.618).

-These matrices model uniform scaling in self-similar spaces, linking to the Z₀-resonance factors (~4.48) via n=5 multiplicity.
+These matrices model uniform scaling in self-similar Mikowski space, linking to the Z₀-resonance factors (~4.48).

 #### Compact Matrix Definitions are: